Eagle 1973 Indy car-by-car histories

 Driven by: Bobby Unser.
 First race: Milwaukee Mile (R4), 13 Jun 1976.
 Only one recorded race.

 These histories fit together deceptively easily, so it is worth reviewing the assumptions that have been made.
 Firstly, the car tested and wrecked is assumed to be 7301.
-The replacement for Unser to drive at the first race is assumed to be 7302, which makes Jerry Grant's car at the Indy 500 7303.
-The ex-Patrick car owned by Bill Simpson was identified during restoration as 7303, so that fits.
-Photographs show that Bobby Unser had a second car available to him from Pocono onwards, as there are minor distinguishing features, so his newer car is assumed to be 7304.
+The replacement for Unser to drive at the first race is assumed to be 7302,and photographs show Unser used that same car at Trenton.
+Jerry Grant's car at the Indy 500 was reported to have gone to Patrick Racing, and that ex-Patrick car, later owned by Bill Simpson, was identified during restoration as 7303.
+That in turn means that Bobby Unser's new car for the Indy 500 car must have been 7304.
+Photographs show that Bobby Unser raced his Indy 500 car at Milwaukee in June, Pocono, Michigan in July, Ontario, and Michigan in September, so it is assumed that he used his early-season 7302 at Milwaukee in August, where it was badly damaged.
+He then raced the same car at Trenton and at Phoenix in November, but it is not possible to say from photographs where that was his Indy-to-Michigan car.
+However, if 7302 was not repaired for two years, then Unser's late-season car can only really have been 7304.
+That car's destruction at Phoenix in the final race would explain why 7304 is not to be found today.
 That leaves the two customer cars which were presumably 7305 and 7306.
 As the car owned by Jim McElreath has been reported to be 7306, the Fletcher car is assumed to be 7305.
 New evidence may show that one of these assumptions is wrong, but for now, the histories seem to work.

-The two ex-Unser cars, 7302 and 7304, were reported by Gordon Kirby in his Autosport report of the 1974 California 500 to have gone to VPJ for 1974.
-Because of that report, it was assumed that 7304 was the car that Leonard crashed at Ontario in 1974.
-However, photographs appear to show that VPJ had 1974 Eagles for Joe Leonard and Al Unser, not the 1973 cars that Kirby reported.
-Kirby didn't tend to make mistakes, so this is puzzing.
+The two ex-Unser cars, 7302 and 7304, were reported by Gordon Kirby in his Autosport report of the 1974 California 500 (AS 14 Mar 1974 pp24-26) to have gone to VPJ for 1974.
+However, photographs clearly show that VPJ had 1974 Eagles for Joe Leonard and Al Unser, not the 1973 cars that Kirby reported.
+Kirby didn't tend to make mistakes, so this is puzzling.

 These histories last updated on .